jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 severely, I'm checking whether the Wi Fi connection is full bar or not, and most of the time, it's not.
 If it goes back to full bar, I still lag because my connection is now fluctuating.
+So better use a cable, not necessarily the latest one, but cat7 will do.